codatio/codat-docs/docs/usecases/bank-feeds.md

 Creating a new company is appropriate when the user does not have any other existing use cases with Codat.

-The name is to be specified by AmEx, with the desired company name to be created.
+The name is to be specified by client, with the desired company name to be created.

 The platformKey is `hcws`, representing QBO Bank Feeds.